Custom Detection Rules

 Time windows

 An evaluation window is specified to match when at least one of the cases matches true.
-This is a sliding window and evaluates in real time.
+This is a sliding window and evaluates cases in real time.

 Note: The evaluation window must be less than or equal to the keep alive and maximum signal duration.